-The Combined Authority's aim is to increase the number of start-ups and scale-ups to drive growth and productivity.
-The combined Authority will:
+The aim is to increase the number of start-ups and scale-ups to drive growth and productivity.
+This will include:

-- create a new Global Growth Service targeted at the places and firms that will have the most impact operational from 2020 and working with 250 firms per year.
-This will be delivered through a new Cambridgeshire and Peterborough Growth Company, an arms-length and commercially sustainable, not-forprofit businesses to bring together the Growth Hub, Signpost2Grow and the new Global Growth Service; - ▶ introduce a new 'Trade & Investment Service' featuring an integrated and customer-focussed approach to co-ordinate the Global Growth Grants and Loans with the Export Grants (financing exporting advice) and the Export Buyer Credit (financing overseas customers to buy British goods) offered by the Department for International Trade; and establish a Global Investor Service focused on landing new firms into Peterborough and Greater Cambridge.
+Create a new Global Growth Service targeted at the places and firms that will have the most impact - operational from beginning 2020 and working with 250 firms per year.
+This will be delivered through a new Cambridgeshire and Peterborough Growth Company, an arms-length and commercially sustainable, not-for-profit businesses to bring together the Growth Hub, Signpost2Grow and the new Global Growth Service.

+- Introduce a new Trade & Investment Service featuring an integrated and customer focussed approach to co-ordinating the Global Growth Grants and Loans with the Export Grants (financing exporting advice) and the Export Buyer Credit (financing overseas customers to buy British goods) offered by the Department for International Trade. - Establish a Global Investor Service focused on landing new firms into Peterborough and Greater Cambridge.